Github4Aakanksha/github4aakanksha.github.io/index.md

 ---

-### Accenture Strategy Consulting Virtual Internship:
+### Accenture Strategy Consulting Virtual Internship

 - <em> Led the redesign of a fictional grant program website, focusing on improving User Experience (UX) to deliver client solutions</em>
 - <em> Applied the "Ease vs. Impact" matrix as an innovative approach to prioritize tasks</em>